... to ensure that everyone gets the attention they deserve

 Who Should Apply?

-- The Apprenticeship is best suited for federally authorized tax practitioners (CPAs and EAs) who want to pass the 2027 Tax Bar Examination and guarantee themselves a high-paying career in federal tax litigation.
+- The Apprenticeship is best suited for federally authorized tax practitioners (CPAs and EAs) who want to pass the 2027 Tax Bar Examination and guarantee themselves a high-paying career in Federal Tax Litigation.
 First-time test-takers, repeat test-takers and newly-admitted USTCPs are ideal candidates.
+Nevertheless, other tax professioinals may also apply.

 Nature of the Apprenticeship